-A cost-share limit of \$20,000 per applicant is approved for any single or combination of practice components needed to solve the soil and water resource concerns on pastureland acres.
-Multiple cost-share applications, by the same applicant or on the same land, is not permitted for this practice.
+A cost_share limit of \$20,000 per applicant is approved for any single or combination of practice components needed to solve the soil and water resource concerns[problems] on pastureland acres.
+Multiple cost_share applications, by the same applicant or on the same land, is not permitted for this practice.

-Eligible Practices
+Eligible Practices[:]

-The eligible practices listed in Table 2 should only be requested to address existing or potential soil erosion and/or water quality issues on pastureland acres as identified in the BMP eligibility criteria.
-Other resource concerns associated with cropland, forestland, or livestock animal feeding operations should be requested under a different section of this handbook.
-All practices should be designed and installed according to NRCS Field Office Technical Guide standards or other approved standards as listed in this handbook.
+The eligible practices listed in Table 2[below] should only be requested to address existing or potential soil erosion and/or water quality issues on pastureland acres as identified in the BMP eligibility criteria[for this practice].
+Other resource concerns associated with cropland, forestland, or livestock[:] animal feeding operations[operation (AFO)] should be requested under a different section of this[the cost share program] handbook.
+All practices should be designed and installed according to NRCS Field Office Technical Guide standards or other approved standards as listed in this handbook[manual].

-All NRCS Field Office Technical Guidance (FOTG) standards for the practice codes in Table 2 can be found at efotg.sc.egov.usda.gov.
-After selecting "Kentucky" from the drop-down box, practice standards are located under Section 4 - Practice Standards & Supporting Documents and Conservation Practice Standards & Support Documents.
+All NRCS Field Office Technical Guidance (FOTG) standards for the practice codes in Table 2[below] can be found at[:] efotg.sc.egov.usda.gov.
+After selecting "Kentucky"[the correct state] from the drop-down box, practice standards are located under Section 4 - Practice Standards & Supporting Documents and Conservation Practice Standards & Support Documents[IV of the dropdown menu and in the Conservation Practices category].

-Referenced University of Kentucky Extension Publications can be found at dept.ca.uky.edu/agc/pub\prefix.asp.
-In the drop-down box, select the alphanumerical prefix for the referenced practice.
+Referenced University of Kentucky Extension Publications can be found at[÷] dept.ca.uky.edu/agc/pub prefix.asp.
+In the drop-down box, select the alpha[-]numerical prefix for the referenced practice[-and a list containing that practice should appear].